Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 skip_character_set_client_handshake

-If you look closely before executing CREATE DATABASE, you will see that 255 is not specified, but 45.
+Upon closer inspection before executing CREATE DATABASE, it appears that 255 is not specified, but rather 45.

 utf8mb4_general_ci